japila-books/spark-sql-internals/docs/spark-sql-CatalogImpl.md

 listTables(dbName: String): Dataset[Table]
 ----

-NOTE: `listTables` is part of link:spark-sql-Catalog.adoc#listTables[Catalog Contract] to get a list of tables in the specified database.
+NOTE: `listTables` is part of spark-sql-Catalog.md#listTables[Catalog Contract] to get a list of tables in the specified database.

-Internally, `listTables` requests <<sessionCatalog, SessionCatalog>> to link:spark-sql-SessionCatalog.adoc#listTables[list all tables] in the specified `dbName` database and <<makeTable, converts them to Tables>>.
+Internally, `listTables` requests <<sessionCatalog, SessionCatalog>> to spark-sql-SessionCatalog.md#listTables[list all tables] in the specified `dbName` database and <<makeTable, converts them to Tables>>.

 In the end, `listTables` <<makeDataset, creates a Dataset>> with the tables.